 The school has seen an upward trend in terms of children’s reading attainment over the past years showing although many children arrive at the school below age appropriate, more are leaving at age appropriate and many making better than expected progress

 We believe that children need to use a range of skills to become a competent reader.
-As a school we use Oxford Reading Tree books, poetry books and Project X which include phonically decodable books, as well as ‘real’ books, which are banded, using the book bands scheme.
+As a school we use Oxford Reading Tree books, Accelerated Reader, poetry books and Project X which include phonically decodable books, as well as ‘real’ books, which are banded, using the book bands scheme.

 The provision for children’s reading is meticulously organised, from when children start in Reception through to becoming literate 11-year-olds.
 Teachers read good quality texts to children as part of English lessons and there is time just before lunch dedicated just to reading.
 All year groups have story time during the week where the children listen to a variety of stories read by the class teacher.